gnick18/Fungal_ICSBGCs/ReproducipleScripts.md

 ### Raw scripts

 *Note!* All of these scripts are designed to work specifically on UW-Madison's supercomputer cluster and would fail if trying to run locally.
-They are copied here for reproducibility and transparency but were not designed to be run locally on your own personal computer. **To avoid the need to re-run the entire pipeline, all of the raw predictions, groupings, and meta-data tables are available in the supplemental and publication GitHub repo!** Editing this code to work locally will simply produce the same output as is provided with this publication, unless adding additional genomes.
+They are copied here for reproducibility and transparency but were not designed to be run locally on your own personal computer.
 If trying to replicate part or all of the code, some editing will be needed before running it locally.

 **ConvertSummaryToJson.sub**